-Remark: When engine start, the red light will turn on for several second for confirming of the system work.
+Remark: When engine is first started, the red light will turn on for several seconds to confirm that it is working and then turn off.

 Never run the engine if the warning lamp is on or blinking on and off.